-No ruling has been or will be requested from the IRS regarding our status as a partnership for federal income tax purposes.
-Instead, we will rely on opinions and advice of Andrews Kurth LLP.
-Unlike a ruling, an opinion of counsel represents only that counsel's best legal judgment and does not bind the IRS or the courts.
-Accordingly, the opinions and statements made in this discussion may not be sustained by a court if contested by the IRS.
-Any contest of this sort with the IRS may materially and adversely impact the market for the common units and the prices at which the common units trade.
-In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and our general partner and thus will be borne indirectly by our unitholders and our general partner.
-Furthermore, the tax treatment of us, or of an investment in us, may be significantly modified by future legislative or administrative changes or court decisions.
+No ruling has been or will be requested from the IRS regarding our status as a partnership for U.S. federal income tax purposes.
+Accordingly, the opinions and statements made below may not be sustained by a court if contested by the IRS.
+Any contest of this sort with the IRS may materially and adversely impact the market for our common units and the prices at which our common units trade.
+In addition, the costs of any contest with the IRS, principally legal, accounting and related fees, will result in a reduction in cash available for distribution to our unitholders and thus will be borne indirectly by the unitholders.
+Furthermore, the tax treatment of us or of an investment in us may be significantly modified by future legislative or administrative changes or court decisions.
 Any modifications may or may not be retroactively applied.

-For the reasons described below, Andrews Kurth LLP has not rendered an opinion with respect to the following specific federal income tax issues: the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "- Tax Consequences of Unit Ownership - Treatment of Short Sales"); whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury Regulations (please read "- Disposition of Common Units - Allocations Between Transferors and Transferees"); and whether our method for depreciating Section 743 adjustments is sustainable in certain cases (please read "- Tax Consequences of Unit Ownership - Section 754 Election" and "- Uniformity of Units.").
+For the reasons described below, Andrews Kurth LLP has not rendered an opinion with respect to the following specific U.S. federal income tax issues:

+- the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "- Tax Consequences of Common Unit Ownership - Treatment of Short Sales"); - whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury Regulations (please read "- Disposition of Common Units - Allocations Between Transferors and Transferees"); and - whether our method for taking into account Section 743 adjustments is sustainable in certain cases (please read "- Tax Consequences of Common Unit Ownership - Section 754 Election" and "-Uniformity of Common Units").